On the Robustness of Average Losses for Partial-Label Learning: Experimental Findings

-In this section, we experimentally validate our theoretical findings.
-First we run a set of experiments to verify the superiority of bounded losses in the average PL losses.
-We then conduct ablation studies to further demonstrate the properties of bounded loss and unbounded loss in ABS.
+In this section, we provide some empirical understandings of our ABS method, experimentally validating our theoretical findings on benchmark datasets, which then enlighten an improvement of IBS methods.
 The implementation is based on PyTorch \cite{paszke2019pytorch} and experiments were carried out with NVIDIA Tesla V100 GPU.